 Property Description Rgreceiver.Smartcard.IsEnabled When enabled, the receiver uses smart card redirection with senders that have smart card redirection installed and enabled.
 Rgsender.Smartcard.IsEnabled When enabled and smart card redirection is installed, the receiver is allowed to use smart card redirection.

-Property Description Rgreceiver.IsSendCtrlLeftMouseClickAsRightMou seClickEnabled NOTE: Mac OS only When enabled, if you simultaneously press and hold Ctrl and click the left mouse button, the combination is translated to a right- click and sent to the sender.
+Rgreceiver.IsSendCtrlLeftMouseClickAsRightMou seClickEnabled NOTE: Mac OS only When enabled, if you simultaneously press and hold Ctrl and click the left mouse button, the combination is translated to a right- click and sent to the sender.
 When disabled, if you simultaneously press and hold Ctrl and click the left mouse button, the combination is sent to the sender with no modification.
 Rgreceiver.Experience.IsMutable When enabled, a user can modify the settings under the Experience heading in RGS Receiver.
 Rgreceiver.Audio.Linux.DeviceName NOTE: Linux only This property specifies the name of the audio device that is to be used.
 Rgreceiver.Registration.ServerAddresses IMPORTANT: This setting should not be modified unless instructed by HP.
-Specifies the IP addresses of the HP servers used for activation of RGS Advanced Features.